-1.A QUERY ONLY between 7pm and 8pm Eastern Standard Time on Saturday.
-(Sorry for not making that clear--my fault)
+1.A QUERY ONLY between 7pm and 8pm Eastern Standard Daylight Time

 1. B Your query is date stamped when my mail server gets it.
 We've seen some queries disqualified because they were sent too close to 8pm and my mail server didn't suck them up in time.
 Send closer to 7 for best luck.

-1. C In this one instance and this instance alone, you can requery the following week.
+1. C In this one instance and this instance alone, you can requery during the next Chum Bucket.
 Generally you will NOT requery unless I say to do so.
 This is querying for real, and you don't requery unless invited as a general rule.

 2. MUST have "Chum Bucket" in the subject line.

 This is your agreement you want a personal reply.
 The ONE person (so far anyway) who replied testily was a querier who queried during the time period but without the subject line.
 (I sent her a form rejection and told her to replace the email with helpful info with this new one--yes I was annoyed.)

 3. Query only if you're ready to send a manuscript THAT MINUTE.